 Hepatitis B Vaccine

-The hepatitis B vaccine (e.g., Twinrix®, which also protects against hepatitis A) is an effective way to protect an individual against contracting the virus.
+The hepatitis B vaccine is an effective way to protect an individual against contracting the virus.
 As mentioned, the chances of developing chronic hepatitis B, if exposed as a newborn, are relatively high, but if exposed as an adult, are very low; therefore, the most effective way to use the vaccine to prevent the spread of hepatitis B is to vaccinate at birth.
-Those who have never received vaccination and are at high risk may also benefit from receiving the vaccine, and patients should discuss this with their healthcare providers.
+Adults who have never received vaccination may also benefit from receiving the vaccine.

 Accessing Oral Anti-Viral (OAV) Agents in Canada for the treatment of Chronic Hepatitis B

 |You have been a resident in BC for >3 monthsYou have applied to Medical Services Plan (MSP)You have filed your income tax return for the relevant taxation year||3% of your family household income e.g., if you earn $30,000 your estimated annual deductible is $900.||Drug listing and coverage information